jewel/clearskies/protocol/core.md

 Files should be asked for in a random order so that if many peers are involved with the share the files spread as quickly as possible.

+In this section, "client" and "server" are used to denote the peer receiving and peer sending the file, respectively.

-If either peer wishes to retrieve the contents of a file, it sends the following message:
+When the client wishes to retrieve the contents of a file, it sends the following message:

 ```json